 Looking back on my last developer rant, I’ve decided that I was a little bit too scattershot in my approach.
 I wanted to cover a multiplicity of areas where detail tends to get overlooked in RPGs, but in doing so I skimped on solutions.
 In particular, I want to revisit…

 The RPG is an inherently inelegant creature.
 It is something of a Frankenstein monster, a suite of different gameplay systems stitched together into a shambling chimera.
-Character creation, simulated markets, item management, navigation, combat, stealth, dialog, puzzles, class and skill trees–as a developer, it is difficult enough simply to make…
+Character creation, simulated markets, item management, navigation, combat, stealth, dialogue, puzzles, class and skill trees–as a developer, it is difficult enough simply to make…

 In my last opinion piece, I provoked a certain subsection of the world of RPG enthusiasts by slaughtering a particularly sacred cow: the D&D-style combat system.
 A surprising number of people wrote in agreeing with me.
 Predictably, however, others responded in one of two ways: (1) “So you think a…